-USAC provides more than $1 million in scholarships and grants annually.
+Historically USAC provides more than $2 million in scholarships, grants and discounts annually.
 Scholarships are awarded three times a year to assist USAC students with their study abroad expenses.
 We have a variety of funding opportunities available for students enrolled in USAC programs who have a minimum GPA of 2.5 (please note that USAC scholarships are not available for students participating in any non-USAC international experiences).
 We also encourage students to research online for other financial aid and scholarships resources that are available to students studying abroad.
 If you have questions regarding scholarships, feel free to contact us at scholarships@usac.edu.

 No late applications can be accepted and if students need to make changes to their scholarship application after submitting, please contact scholarships@usac.edu.